 - Guest Rating: Excellent

-- Location: Wilsons Creek.
-30 minutes drive north west of Byron Bay, or 10 minutes drive to Mullumbimby.
+The Araluen Dome is located in Wilsons Creek which is 30 minutes drive north west of Byron Bay, or 10 minutes drive to Mullumbimby.
 Brunswick Heads Beaches are 20 minutes drive away.

 The boys had great fun at night with a fire and marshmallows.
 And we were all very grateful for the dome when the rain came down overnight.
 The outdoor shower and toilet were a lot of fun too.
 A great place to stay if you want to camp, but you still want some of your creature comforts.Guest Comment